viarurla/viarurla/README.md

-- 👋 Hi, I’m @viarurla, I'm a UK based, self-taught programmer who has somehow created a professional career out of what once was a neat hobby of mine.
+- 👋 Hi, I’m @viarurla, I'm a self-taught programmer who has somehow created a professional career out of it.
-- 👀 I’m interested in computer hardware, gaming and discussing all things tech.
+- 👀 I’m interested in photography, am a letterboxd user and am a reluctant fan of any game Hideo Kojima directs.
-- 🌱 I’m currently enhancing my existing skillset in Python and C# as well as some React/TS during my free time.
+- 🌱 I’m currently tinkering with small projects to pass the time.

 <!---
 viarurla/viarurla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.